SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-29-bad-doggies-redux.md

 _do_ wanna swat these ignorant fascists on the nose with a rolled-up newspaper.

-I'd of course settle for a change of government, mass prosecutions, convictions, and imprisonment.
+I'd of course settle for a change of government, mass prosecutions, convictions, and imprisonments.
 That would be much better.

 Say it along with me:  [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/ceterum-censeo/)